aperon/SmartThings/README.md

-# Welcome to SmartThings Repository
+# SmartThings Public Github Repo
 Below you will find a list of the SmartApps and Device Handlers that I've created.
 I've included a short description of what they can do.